dgaxiola/AntennaPodSP/README.md

 AntennaPod SP is a modified version of AntennaPod which lets podcasters build *single-purpose apps* for their podcast(s).

+This project was forked from the original at [danieloeh/AntennaPodSP](https://github.com/danieloeh/AntennaPodSP/).

 ## What is a single-purpose app?

 A single-purpose app is an app that lets the user only do one thing: Listen to a preset list of podcasts.
 There is absolutely *no* setup or configuration process.
 As soon as the user starts the app, a list of episodes is presented that can be downloaded and listened to.